aimhigherweb/iec_website/content/what-we-do/keratoconus.md

 ![](/uploads/keratoconus-topos-and-mires.jpg)

 In contrast, these images are results from a topography taken of a significantly keratoconic eye.
 Note the distorted and compressed rings on the image on the left.
 The coloured contour maps of the same eye show a much darker red area over the centre of the eye, conveying the protrusion or ‘cone’ of the cornea.
-This is significant to vision quality as the distorted surface is within the pupil zone (the black circle).
+This has a significant impact on vision quality as the distorted surface is within the pupil zone (the black circle).

 ##### Optical coherence tomography (OCT)

 The OCT is an invaluable tool that allows practitioners to assess different layers of the eye as high-definition cross-sectional scans.
 This device was initially used to diagnose and manage macular degeneration and glaucoma at the back of the eye.
-More recent advancements in technology have enabled us to utilise the precision of these scans for assessment of the front portion of the eye: the cornea.
+More recent advancements in technology have enabled us to also utilise the precision of these scans for assessment of the front portion of the eye.

 Due to the highly detailed images taken with an OCT, the different layers of the cornea are visible, as well as their configuration as the cornea protrudes forward (as shown above).
 As keratoconic eyes exhibit an overall thinning of the cornea at and around the cone, these layers are able to be measured and quantified to better monitor disease progression.